adybose/xnd/README.md

 XND is a PayID enabled non-custodial wallet that can perform cross-chain transactions.

-Just specify the PayID of the recipient, and XND will transfer the amount using the current exchange rate.
+Send money to a recipient by just specifying their PayID, and XND will transfer the amount in their preferred currency using the current exchange rate.

 ![XND](https://github.com/adbose/xnd/blob/share/xnd_demo_screen.jpg)